DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 4. (**Installation**) Plug in the plugin into KernelShark - either via KernelShark's GUI or when starting it via the CLI with the `-p` option and location of the symlink or the SO itself.

-Instructions will remove the binary upon running `make clean`, but won't remove the symlink.
+Use `make clean-bin-dir` to remove the directory containing binaries and symlinks.
+Using plain `make clean` will only remove most recently (re)built target and its symlink.

 ## Building KernelShark from source and this plugin with it